 end

 After a quick profiling, I found that it was the above function that was the bottleneck.
-So I refactored it to remove the DataFramesMeta dependancy and just used the base functions.
+So I refactored it to remove the DataFramesMeta dependency and just used the base functions.

 function quick(df, ids)